What are phototypes?

 Overexposing ourselves to UV rays and getting so-called "sunburn" is harmful to our health (read this blog post to learn more).

-When we sunbathe in small doses and protect ourselves, however, melanin is responsible for the complexion everyone covets in summer: a tan.
+On the other hand, when we sunbathe in small doses and protect ourselves, melanin is responsible for the complexion everyone covets in summer: atan.

 What is the correlation between tan and phototype?